 Since 1977 he has participated in ICCAT, IATTC, ISC, SPC and WCPFC meetings.

-He was Director of the National Fisheries Institute of Mexico from 2000-2006 and in 2007 was elected to his current position as Director of the Inter-American Tropical Tuna Commission (IATTC).
+He was Director of the National Fisheries Institute of Mexico from 2000-2006 and in 2007, he was elected to his current position as Director of the Inter-American Tropical Tuna Commission (IATTC).

 Fisheries for tropical tunas—yellowfin, bigeye, and skipjack—in the eastern Pacific Ocean are managed by the IATTC; in the western Pacific, by the WCPFC; in the Indian Ocean, by the IOTC; and in the Atlantic, by the ICCAT.

-In the western Pacific, the status of the yellowfin and bigeye stocks shows no signs of overfishing, so the current management measures of bigeye and yellowfin quotas are maintained, along with the 3-months closure of the FAD fishery and the allocation of fishing days per vessel, and bigeye catch limits for the longline fishery.
+In the Western Pacific, the status of the yellowfin and bigeye stocks shows no signs of overfishing so the current management measures of bigeye and yellowfin quotas are maintained, along with the three-months closure of the FAD fishery, the allocation of fishing days per vessel, and bigeye catch limits for the longline fishery.

 As in all the seas of the world, the conditions in which tuna fishing is conducted in the Eastern Pacific Ocean (EPO) have changed constantly, in such a way that the industry is facing challenges that must be resolved in the coming decade.

 Environmental changes, the state of the resources, technological advances, changes in the market, and issues that have been left unresolved have created these new conditions.
 It can thus be established that the catches of the three tropical tuna species—yellowfin, bigeye, and skipjack—have remained stable in the last twenty years and, therefore, significant increases are not expected.